Eat Right to Breathe Right!

 • Crushed powder of almonds, black pepper powder mixed with jaggery (gur) or candy (misri) powder can be taken with milk or water

-• Honey is most beneficial for respiratory issues and can be taken in pure form or mixed with tulsi juice, ginger juice, orange juice, amla juice or amla powder
+• Honey is most beneficial for respiratory issues and can be taken in pure form or mixed with tulsi juice, ginger juice, orange juice, amla juice, or amla powder

 • Boiled milk with turmeric powder or pepper powder can be comforting